mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     >
     > Names must begin with a letter (A-Z).
 It can only contain alpha-numeric characters.
 You can also use underscore `_`, dot`.` and hyphen `-` characters.

-1. Select a landing page subdomain name.
-Learn how to configure landing page subdomains in [this section](#lp-subdomains).
+1. Select a landing page subdomain from the drop-down list.

     ![](../assets/lp_preset-subdomain.png)

-    The settings corresponding to the selected subdomain display.

     >[!NOTE]
     >
-    >If you have not configured any landing page subdomain, first configure a subdomain.
-[Learn more](#lp-subdomains)
+    >If you have not configured any landing page subdomain, nothing will display in the list.
+Learn how to configure landing page subdomains in [this section](#lp-subdomains).

+    The settings corresponding to the selected subdomain display.

 1. If you want to select the landing page subdomain as the tracking URL, check the **[!UICONTROL Same as landing page subdomain]** option.
 [Learn more on tracking](../messages/message-tracking.md)